 There was a consensus that everyone has a role in creating safety, and community members-not law enforcement-should take on a larger role.
 In addition to the criminal legal system and other government agencies, the responsibility for protecting communities must be shouldered by friend and family networks, neighbors, teachers, researchers, religious leaders, non-profit organizations, social service workers, and businesses.
 It is these individuals and entities that are closest to the problems facing communities and, therefore, have the most insight on how to make communities safer.
 But perhaps most critical is getting people who live and work in spaces that have less crime to see that violence is also their problem, not just someone else's.
 It is a collective approach that will ultimately make everyone safer.
-A police officer in Mecklenburg described his vision of safety as "collaboration.
-Collaboration between law enforcement, criminal justice, the community, community organizations, faith-based groups....
-I think people push safety on other people.
-But it's everybody's responsibility."
+As stated by a probation officer, "Community safety belongs to all of us.
+It is a cliché answer, but it's also the right one.
+It belongs to law enforcement and non-law enforcement.
+It belongs to treatment providers.
+It belongs to the courts.
+It belongs to the everyday citizen."

-ADDITIONAL SITE-SPECIFIC RECOMMENDATIONS
+ADDITIONAL RECOMMENDATIONS